january147/filemanager_online/README.md

 If you want to test the small filemanager, you need to install LAMP or WAMP.
 At least you need apache2.4 , php7.0 and Mysql.
 Besides,  you need to change the arguements*(username and password)* of the functions used to connect to Mysql in function **login()**  in **kit.php**.

 ## OK, that's all, thank you.

+---

+# 2017.8.20 update

+A newly organized filemanager in a simple MVC model has been completed.
+Besides the completely recontructed structure of the program I also add some small improvements.
+Now the program can be much easier to add new functions, and I'll improve it continuously.
+Next, I'll give a brief introducion of it.